Fratton Park: Fratton Park name and location

-Despite its Fratton Park name, Portsmouth's football ground is not located in the Fratton area of Portsmouth, instead it was built in Milton in 1899.
+Despite its Fratton Park name, the ground is not located in the Fratton area of Portsmouth, instead it was built in Milton in 1899.
 Fratton Park is actually named after the nearby Fratton railway station (which is in Fratton) and not the geographic area of Fratton of Portsmouth.
 This peculiar misnaming has caused many of Portsmouth's residents and football fans to incorrectly assume that Fratton Park is located in Fratton, and not in Milton.

 Fratton Park was built in 1899 on a plot of agricultural land in Milton, a small rural village on the east side of Portsea Island.
 The plot of land was originally a market garden to the north of Goldsmith Avenue and was purchased by Portsmouth FC from the Goldsmith farming family in the autumn of 1898.
 At the time, the late nineteenth century village of Milton still retained a remote, rural and isolated feeling from the busy town of Portsmouth, and had no railway station of its own, the nearest being located one mile to the west in Fratton, in the centre of Portsea Island.

-Fratton railway station - in a nineteenth century Victorian era before mass car ownership - was seen as key to attracting supporters to the early Portsmouth FC football ground in rural Milton.
-It was decided by the club directors that the "Fratton" part of the Fratton railway station name was to be used for the naming of the football ground, to deliberately understate the actual one mile travel distance from Fratton railway station to the newly built "Fratton Park" football ground - in Milton.